Deadline: March 15th, 2019 ($45. application fee)

-The Djerassi Residency Program is designed as a retreat experience to pursue personal creative work and share in collegial interaction within a small community of artists.
-It is unpaid with no practical training or educational components involved.
-In this spirit residents are expected to commit themselves for the entire residency session awarded to them.
+Djerassi Program is designed as a retreat experience to pursue personal creative work and share collegial interaction within a small community of artists.
+In this spirit residents are expected to commit themselves for the entire residency session they are awarded.

-- Literature, fiction, nonfiction, poetry, drama, translation, and librettos
+- Literature: Fiction, nonfiction, poetry, drama, translation, and graphic novels

-- Media Art/New Genres, film, video, multi media, performance/experimental theater, sound art and radio.
+- Media Art/Film: Film, video, multi media, performance/experimental theater, sound art and radio.

 For more detailed information: http://djerassi.org/apply/artist-residencies/